scalableminds/webknossos/docs/data_formats.md

 [See below for the full specification](#dataset-metadata-specification).

 #### Dataset Metadata Specification
-webKnossos requires a number of metadata properties for each dataset to properly display it.
-We refer to this a webKnossos `datasource`, in reference to the `datasource-properties.json` file for local datasets.
+webKnossos requires several metadata properties for each dataset to properly display it.
+We refer to this as a webKnossos `datasource`, in reference to the `datasource-properties.json` file for local datasets.

 - `id`: This section contains information about the name and corresponding team of the dataset.
 However, this information is not used by webKnossos because it will be replaced by more accurate runtime information.
   + `id.name`: Name of the dataset.
 Just for reference purposes.
 Will be inferred/overwritten by the folder name.
   + `id.team`: Team to which this dataset belongs.
-Just for reference purposed.
+Just for reference purposes.
 Will be inferred/overwritten by webKnossos.

 - `dataLayers`: This array contains information about the layers of the dataset.
   + `dataLayers.name`: Name of the layer.
 Can be an arbitrary string, but needs to correspond to the folder in the file system.
 Needs to be unique within the dataset.
 Usually is either `color`, `segmentation` or `color_0`.